natemc/qicq/README.md

 cout << v(v(0,1,2),v(3,4,5))(v(0,1),v(0,2)) << '\n';  // (0 2) (3 5)
 ```

+At the moment, you can only index one or two levels deep.

 You cannot use ```/``` for indexing in this way, because ```/``` in this context means atomic division.
 However, you can apply an adverb to a container using ```/``` e.g.

 ```